tkrojer/PanDDA_PDB_Tools/README.md

 Note: you need to add this line to your .bashrc or .bash_profile file.

 ### Requirements
-You need to have the CCP4 program suite installed, because the script uses cif2mtz, cad and dimple.
+You need to have the CCP4 program suite installed, because the scripts use cif2mtz, cad and dimple.